-5 Please note that all contact hours are indicative and represent scheduled teaching, which is subject to minor changes and variation at short notice
+6 Please note that all contact hours are indicative and represent scheduled teaching, which is subject to minor changes and variation at short notice

-6 Visiting Lecturer = a member of staff (with RTS) but not on a permanent contract (does not include those acting as occasional guest speakers)
+7 Visiting Lecturer = a member of staff (with RTS) but not on a permanent contract (does not include those acting as occasional guest speakers)

-7 A mark of 50% is required to pass the assessment however, where the stated minimum mark is 40%, a mark of 40-49% may be compensated by good performance in other modules providing that the overall average is ≥50%.
+8 A mark of 50% is required to pass the assessment however, where the stated minimum mark is 40%, a mark of 40-49% may be compensated by good performance in other modules providing that the overall average is ≥50%.

-8 For independent assessments please record type and weighting of each separate piece of assessment individually.
+9 For independent assessments please record type and weighting of each separate piece of assessment individually.
+10 credit modules should be designed to allow assessment through a single independent summative assessment.
+Deviations will require approval by the School Director of Education

-9 For multi-part assessments please record the overall weighting of module which should be 100%.
+10 For multi-part assessments please record the overall weighting of module which should be 100%.
+Multipart assessments should only be included in courses where there is a clear androgogical reason and where each element forms part of a continuous learning and assessment experience for students.

-10 Failure to submit an element of a multi-part assessment will not require remedial action if the absence of the marks for the assignment still results in a pass for the assessment (whether 40 or 50% as appropriate).
+11 Failure to submit an element of a multi-part assessment will not require remedial action if the absence of the marks for the assignment still results in a pass for the assessment (whether 40 or 50% as appropriate).
 If, however, the absence of marks fails to meet the minimum mark for the module then all elements of the assessment must be re-taken.

-11 Please ensure you include submission dates for both FT and PT students and that you give details of the submission date for each individual element of a multi-part assessment.
+12 Please ensure you include submission dates for both FT and PT students and that you give details of the submission date for each individual element of a multi-part assessment.